 Diet soda has also been linked to an increased risk of metabolic syndrome, which is an umbrella term used to describe different types of type 2 diabetes and cardiovascular disease, including hyperglycemia, hypertension and dyslipidemia (5).

 Since your metabolism refers to your body’s ability to break down and convert molecules from food to use and store energy, individuals who have metabolic syndrome generally exhibit high blood pressure, low HDL or “good” cholesterol, high triglyceride levels, excess body weight and larger waistlines (6).
-These conditions can further lead to heart disease, diabetes and strokes.
+These conditions can further lead to heart disease, diabetes and strokes. [tweet_quote] Diet soda drinkers have a 67% greater risk of developing type 2 diabetes.[/tweet_quote]

 In a study examining the effects of diet soda intake, individuals who consumed diet soda on a daily basis over two years saw a 36 percent greater risk of developing metabolic syndrome and 67 percent greater risk of developing type 2 diabetes as compared to individuals who didn’t consume artificially sweetened beverages (7).